SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 * **Offline without messaging** where all event and station inventory parameters are read from an XML files or from the database and *updated interactively*.
 New or updated parameters can be written to an XML file.
-  Open scolv with the option
-  :option:`--offline` and optionally provide the database or inventory and bindings parameters in :term:`SCML` format to fetch event parameters as well as inventory and bindings configuration parameters.
+  Execute scolv with the command-line option ``--offline`` and optionally provide the database or inventory and bindings parameters in :term:`SCML` format to fetch event parameters as well as inventory and bindings configuration parameters.
 Examples: ::